yehia67/documentation/iota-js/0.1/README.md

 ## Prerequisites

 To use the library, your computer must have one of the following [supported](https://github.com/iotaledger/iota.js/blob/next/.travis.yml#L5) versions of [Node.js](https://nodejs.org):
-- Node JS 10 or higher.
+- Node.js 10 or higher.
 Recommended version is [latest LTS](https://nodejs.org/en/download/).
-- Node JS 8
+- Node.js 8

 To install [library packages](https://www.npmjs.com/org/iota), your computer must have one of the following package managers: